-1 Course Title, Department, and section number.
-2 Semester and Year of this course offering.
+1. Course Title, Department, and section number.
+2. Semester and Year of this course offering.
 3. Your name, how to reach you (e.g., phone numbers, e-mail address), and when and where you are available for office hours.
 4. A statement of the course objectives and expectations.
 5. Required and Optional Textbooks and materials.
 6. The course prerequisites, including a statement that students in the course who do not have the proper prerequisite risk being deregistered from the class.
 7. A general calendar indicating the topic, substance, and sequence of the course and important dates and deadlines for assignments, tests and/or projects.
-8 A clear statement of grading policy and grade distribution/percentages for all class requirements.
+8. A clear statement of grading policy and grade distribution/percentages for all class requirements.
 9. A statement concern cheating and plagiarism.
-Suggested College wording: Academic honesty: Cheating means to misrepresent the source, nature, or other conditions of your academic work (e.g., tests, papers, projects, assignments) so as to get undeserved credit.
-In addition, it is considered to cheating when one cooperates with someone else in any such misrepresentation.
-The use of the intellectual property of others without giving them appropriate credit is a serious academic offense.
-It is the University's policy that cheating or plagiarism result in receiving a failing grade for the work or course.
+Suggested College wording: acade consider the in is the emic honesty: Cheating means to misrepresent the source, nature, or other conditions of your mic work (e.g., tests, papers, projects, assignments) so as to get undeserved credit.
+In addition, it is dered to cheating when one cooperates with someone else in any such misrepresentation.
+The use of tellectual property of others without giving them appropriate credit is a serious academic offense.
+It University's policy that cheating or plagiarism result in receiving a failing grade for the work or e.
 Repeat offenses result in dismissal from the University.
 10. The course withdrawal deadline.
 For Spring 2002 the course withdrawal deadline is Saturday, March 23, 2002.
 11. The statement regarding disabled students.
-University required wording: Students with disabilities: In accordance with University policy, if you have a documented disability and require accommodations to obtain equal access in this course, please contact the instructor at the beginning of the semester or when given an assignment for which an accommodation is required.
-Students with disabilities must verify their eligibility through the Office of Student Disability Services (SDS) in the Michael Schwartz Service Center (672-3391).
+University required wording: Stude ents with disabilities: obtair given eligib cordance with University policy, if you have a documented disability and require accommodations to a equal access in this course, please contact the instructor at the beginning of the semester or when an assignment for which an accommodation is required.
+Students with disabilities must verify their illity through the Office of Student Disability Services (SDS) in the Michael Schwartz Service Center 3391).
 12. The statement about enrollment/official registration.
 College Required wording: